merry-berry-acai/docs/README.md

 - `createdAt`: Date (default: Date.now)
 - `updatedAt`: Date (default: Date.now)

-## Backend Middleware

-The backend utilizes various middleware functions for request processing, security, and error handling:

-- `corsMiddleware`: Configures Cross-Origin Resource Sharing (CORS) to allow requests from the frontend application's origin.
-- `morganMiddleware`:  Logs HTTP requests for debugging and monitoring purposes using the Morgan library.
-- `express.json()`:  Parses incoming requests with JSON payloads.
-- `authMiddleware`:  Middleware for JWT authentication, verifying JWT tokens in request headers and authenticating users for protected routes.
-- `adminMiddleware`:  Authorization middleware that checks if the authenticated user has an 'admin' role, protecting admin-only routes.
-- `errorHandlingMiddleware`:  Centralized error handling middleware that catches errors, logs them, and sends consistent error responses to the client.

----

-## Backend Error Handling
+##  16. <a name='BackendErrorHandling'></a>Backend Error Handling

-The backend implements centralized error handling using the `errorHandlingMiddleware`.
+The backend implements centralized error handling using the `errorHandler` middleware.
 This middleware catches errors thrown in route handlers or other middleware, logs the error details, and sends a standardized error response to the client.
 Error responses typically include:

 - `status`: HTTP status code indicating the error type (e.g., 400 for Bad Request, 500 for Internal Server Error).
 - `message`: A user-friendly error message describing the error.